 You might also consider a franchise affiliate program to boost your growth; we’ve got everything you need toget started.

-• Referred customers tend to be more loyal: Referred customers have a 16% higher lifetime value on average, compared to non-referred customers.
+For customer programs, referred customers are more likely to purchase and tend to be more loyal, with a 16% higher lifetime value on average compared to non-referred customers.

 Are you ready for a franchise referral program?